 - Get legal advice on whether you could make a claim

 We could provide free, no-obligation advice to you if you have been in an accident with an uninsured driver or if you were injured when you were uninsured.
-Please do not hesitate to get in touch about uninsured driver compensation claims.
+Please do not hesitate to get in touch about uninsured drivers compensation claims.

 The MIB, or Motor Insurer’s Bureau, administrates an untraceable and uninsured driver compensation scheme that could compensate innocent victims of accidents with uninsured drivers.
 However, you would need to fulfil certain criteria to be able to make a claim.